ytti/oxidized/README.md

 ### Advanced Configuration

 Below is an advanced example configuration.
-You will be able to (optinally) override options per device.
+You will be able to (optionally) override options per device.
 The router.db format used is ```hostname:model:username:password:enable_password```.
 Hostname and model will be the only required options, all others override the global configuration sections.

 ```
 ---